 In 2024, the U.S. Supreme Court handed down its decision in Moore v.
-United States, which discussed the attribution principle at length, acknowledging that it had long been applied to partnership taxation.
-The Court rejected the argument that this attribution approach to taxing partnerships was based primarily in the aggregate theory-that is-that partnerships are simply not treated as separate entities, noting that this was not entirely true even for traditional partnerships.
+United States,31 which discussed the attribution principle at length, acknowledging that it had long been applied to partnership taxation.
+The Moores argued that they could not be taxed on income of a foreign corporation in which they were minority shareholders because the income had not actually been distributed to them, thus violating the Sixteenth Amendment limiting Congress's taxing authority.
+The Court rejected the argument along with the Moores' attempt to distinguish the taxation of partnerships on the basis that partnerships are aggregates rather than entities-noting that this was not entirely true even for traditional partnerships.